Barbaras Timeline

 • Marries Wilhelmine Caroline Henriette Hoenigke, 27-Sep-1890

-• Herman will die in 1891 and his wife will marry his younger brother in 1892
+• Herman will die in 1891 and his wife will marry his younger brother, Albert, in 1892

 1891 r.
 454 29th7 David Barbaras brewer